iPad Program

 6. Cords and cables must be inserted carefully into the iPad to prevent damage.

-9. iPads used by students must bear the student’s user name.
-No other name is acceptable.
-Students may not remove or alter the “asset tag” located on the iPad’s back cover.
-The “find my iPhone/iPad” function must be on at all times.
+8. Students may not remove or alter the “asset tag” located on the iPad’s back cover.

 C. Sound, Music, Games, Pictures, or Programs